Our artists

 Strongly attracted by mediterranean landscapes, Provence and Camargue will remain his favorite places until the end of his life.

-Yves Brayer was born in Versailles in 1907.
-He studied at the Ecole des Beaux-Arts in Bourges and then in Paris.
-After stays in Spain in 1927 and Morocco in 1928, he won the Prix de Rome and spent three years at the Villa Medicis from 1930 to 1934.
+Yves Brayer studied at the Ecole des Beaux-Arts in Bourges and then at that of Paris.
+After stays in Spain in 1927 and Morocco in 1928, he won the Prix de Rome and stayed at the Villa Medici from 1930 to 1934.

-It is present in various museums and in many collections both in France and abroad.
-He was a professor at the Académie de la Grande Chaumière for fifty years, President of the Salon d'Automne for five years and, as a member of the Académie des Beaux-Arts, curator of the Marmottan Museum in Paris for more than eleven years.
+He is present in various museums and in numerous collections both in France and abroad.
+He was a professor at the Académie de la Grande Chaumière for fifty years, President of the Salon d'Automne for five years, and, as a member of the Academy of Fine Arts, curator of the Marmottan-Claude Monet Museum in Paris for more than eleven years.

 Un nouveau regard au Musée Brayer